EricssonBroadcastServices/iOSClientExposure/README.md

 Finally, make sure you add the `.framework`s to your targets *General -> Embedded Binaries* section.

 ### CocoaPods
 CocoaPods is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate `iOSClientExposure` into your Xcode project using CocoaPods, specify it in your Podfile:

 pod 'iOSClientExposure', '~>  3.0.0'